Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit.md

 Tarot is a graph based knowledge codification system.
 It means that the bits of knowledge are preserved in a non-linear inter-connected form.
-The core structure is a ``GraphMemory`` that represents a directed labelled multi-graph.
+The core structure is a ``Graph`` that represents a directed labelled multi-graph.
 That means that the structure is composed of nodes and links between the nodes and that both the nodes and links can have information associated with them.
-Graph memory stores a dictionary of scalar attributes of few basic types.
+Graph stores a dictionary of scalar attributes of few basic types.

 See also: <doc:DevelopmentNotes>

 ## Topics

-### Graph Memory
+### Graph

-Graph memory is an object that represents and manipulates an oriented labelled graph.
+Graph is an object that represents a mutable oriented labelled graph structure.
 It is composed of nodes and links between the nodes.
-Graph memory and associated structures are the core of TarotKit.
+Graph and associated structures are the core of TarotKit.

 - <doc:Graph>

-### Space
+### Graph Manager

-- ``Space``
+- ``GraphManager``

 ### Projections